A BRIEF HISTORY OF TASMANIA, AUSTRALIA

 Yet in the late 20th century tourism boomed in Tasmania.
 Environmentalism also grew.
 Meanwhile in 1996 Tammy Van Wisse became the first person to swim across the Bass Straits.

 However like the rest of Australia Tasmania suffered in the recession of 1991-92.
 In 1992 unemployment in Tasmania rose to over 12%.
 Yet it fell to a low point of 3.7% in 2008.
 In March 2011 unemployment in Tasmania stood at 5.8%.

 Today important industries in Tasmania include processing minerals and tourism.
 Beef and lamb are also exported from Tasmania.
 Forestry is also an important industry.

 Today Tasmania is a flourishing state of Australia.
-Today the population of Tasmania is 498,000.
+In 2020 the population of Tasmania was 537,000.

 A Brief History of Adelaide

 A Brief History of Sydney

 A Brief History of Perth